 Imagination Stage encourages children of all abilities to discover and develop their full creative potential through the performing arts.
-Please note: The “register” button will directly link you to our course catalog, and you will be able to register from there.
+Click the “register” button to find our course catalog.

 ARTS ACCESS & TEEN WORKSHOPS

 Specifically designed for students with cognitive/developmental disabilities, these classes offer the same curriculum covered in our general education classes, allowing students to have a deep exploration of their art form.
 Students will be provided a variety of entry points to the material with supports such as higher student-teacher ratios.

 Pegasus Ensemble is a two-year conservatory program for students with cognitive and/or developmental disabilities, providing the opportunity to further develop their theatre arts technique and life skills while working together as an ensemble.
 Auditions are now closed.

 Students participating in residencies are encouraged and supported to further develop individual creativity, self-awareness, flexibility, empathy, and self-esteem while increasing the vital ensemble skills of communication and collaboration.
 Residencies are custom-designed to meet the goals of our partner organizations.
 Imagination Stage is proud to have designed and implemented specialized drama residency experiences for the following schools and programs:

 Access & Inclusion Liaison